fiolj/sparta/doc/web/Section_python.rst

 The Python wrapper for SPARTA uses the amazing and magical (to me) "ctypes" package in Python, which auto-generates the interface code needed between Python and a set of C interface routines for a library.
 Ctypes is part of standard Python for versions 2.5 and later.
 You can check which version of Python you have installed, by simply typing "python" at a shell prompt.

+.. _python-building-sparta:

 ***********************************
 Building SPARTA as a shared library
 ***********************************

-Instructions on how to build SPARTA as a shared library are given in :ref:`build-library`.
+Instructions on how to build SPARTA as a shared library are given in :ref:`build-library<start-build-library>`.
 A shared library is one that is dynamically loadable, which is what Python requires.
 On Linux this is a library file that ends in ".so", not ".a".

 From the src directory, type